Vepnar/AI-challenge/README.md

 This will reduce the amount of computing power I need to train the model.

 ### Third problem.
-I didn't download enough images to train my machine learning model.
-That is why it became over fitted
+I didn't download enough images to train my machine-learning model.

+### Fourth problem.
+The data needs to be clean and is not balanced.

 # How to run this on your system.
 1. Clone my GitHub repository on your system.
 `git clone https://github.com/Vepnar/AI-challenge.git`
 2. Download requirements for this application.
-`sudo apt-get install wget python3 python3-opencv2 tensorFlow`
+`sudo apt-get install wget python3 python3-opencv2 tensorflow`
 3. Go into the cloned GitHub repository.
 `cd AI-challenge`
 4. Update the permissions bash script to make it executable.